undeath/hcgrep/README.md

 ## Usage

 hcgrep works just like grep with hashcat masks.
-Most grep options work, altough some do not make sense or may break hcgrep's fuctionality.
+Most grep options work, altough some do not make sense or may break hcgrep's functionality.

 	usage: hcgrep [-h] [--mask-match-mode {a,f,s,e}]